Best Preset Settings for HandBrake to Rip DVD to MP4 [2023 Updated]

 - Very Fast 576p25 Surround - Framerate: 25 (Peak Framerate); Constant Quality: 20-22 RF; Encoder Preset: Veryfast/Superfast; Encoder Profile: Main; Encoder Level: 3.1

 - Fast 480p30 Surround - Framerate: 30 (Peak Framerate); Constant Quality: 20 RF; Encoder Preset: Fast; Encoder Profile: Main; Encoder Level: 3.1

 - Fast 576p25 Surround - Framerate: 25 (Peak Framerate); Constant Quality: 20 RF; Encoder Preset: Fast; Encoder Profile: Main; Encoder Level: 3.1

 [Legacy] - Video Codec: H.264 (x264)

-* If the hardware you are running on permits, the best HandBrake settings for DVD to MP4 at ultrafast speed would be using H.264 (Intel QSV) to exert hardware accelerated encoding.
+* If the hardware you are running on permits, the best HandBrake settings for DVD to MP4 at ultrafast speed would be using H.264 (Intel QSV) or H.264 (Nvidia NVEnc) to exert hardware accelerated encoding.

-If you want a good trade off among quality, speed and file size without too much sacrifice of any of them, here is what we recommend:
+What is the best general Handbrake DVD settings for a good trade off among quality, speed and file size without too much sacrifice of any of them?
+Here is what we recommend:

-3. If you still can't be sure about those presets, encode a few minutes, like 3-5 minutes, or a few chapters of the DVD source to have a try.
-And then choose the HandBrake settings that suits you most.
+- If you still can't be sure about those presets, encode a few minutes, like 3-5 minutes, or a few chapters of the DVD source to have a try.
+Then select the best HandBrake settings that are most appropriate for you.